andreipfeiffer/manifesto/README.md

 👍 Comments could help in some situations:

 - **Explaining the "why"**
-  Sometimes we have to implement **strange or weird code**, **intentionally bad code**, or take some **unorthodox approaches** that are not intuitive, nor self-explanatory.
+  Sometimes we have to implement **intentionally bad code**, or take some **unorthodox approaches** that are not intuitive, nor self-explanatory.
 In such situations, comments help to document why such decisions were taken.
 Think of it like a written [Mea culpa](https://en.wikipedia.org/wiki/Mea_culpa).

   If possible, add a [test](#-tests) to ensure it doesn't get unfixed by mistake.

-- **Regular expressions**
+- **Describing complex code**
-  Regexes are inherently obscure and difficult to understand.
-Breaking them down and describing what they do using comments, might help when you need to touch that part of code.
+  Not all code can be clean, simple and intuitive.
+At times, we might write **strange or weird code**, especially when we have to deal with complex requirements.
+For instance, Regexes are inherently obscure and difficult to understand.
+In these situations, using comments to describe what does the code do, would help you (or somebody else) when reading it.

 <br />